 If cancer has spread to other parts of the body, chemotherapy (treatment by chemical substances or drugs) may be given.
 This therapy interferes with the cancer cell's ability to grow or reproduce.
 Different groups of drugs work in different ways to fight cancer cells and shrink tumors.
 Radiation treatment may also be required for the treatment of some forms of thyroid cancer.

-In general, treatment outcomes for this type of cancer in children tend to be excellent.
+In general, pediatric thyroid cancer treatment outcomes tend to be excellent.
 The best outcomes are seen in teenage girls, papillary type cancer, and tumors localized to the thyroid gland.

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.